Description of the TB service

 - To monitor and support patients who are receiving treatment for mycobacterial infections other than TB

-- To ensure notification, surveillance and reporting of cases to the Health Protection Agency (HPA)
+- To ensure notification, surveillance and reporting of TB cases to Public Health England

 Who can access the service?

-The TB Service will accept referrals from acute services, healthcare professionals, other professionals, or other services including self referrals from patients.
+The TB Service will accept referrals from healthcare professionals, other services and self referrals from patients.

 Recommendations for Immunisation

-- Previously unvaccinated infants and children under six years of age who were born in a country outside the UK with a TB incidence of 40/100,00 or greater or with a parent or grandparent born in a country where the annual incidence of TB is 40/100,000 or greater or has a family history of TB in the last six years.
+- Previously unvaccinated infants and children under six years of age who are born in a country outside the UK with a TB incidence of 40/100,000 or greater or with a parent or grandparent born in a country where the annual incidence of TB is 40/100,000 or greater or has a family history of TB in the last six years

 - Occupational risk.
 Those at occupational risk of TB may be eligible for BCG.
 These groups should be referred to Occupational Health.

 - People seeking vaccination for themselves or their children should be assessed for specific risk factors for tuberculosis.
-Those without risk factors should not be offered BCG vaccination but should be advised of the current policy and given written information.
+Those without risk factors should not be offered BCG vaccination but should be advised of the current policy.

 Where is the service offered?

-Outpatient clinics are held at the Thomas Linacre Centre in Wigan and the Leigh Walk in centre by appointment.
-Home visits are also undertaken by arrangement.
+Outpatient clinics are held at the Thomas Linacre Centre in Wigan and Leigh Walk In Centre by appointment.
+We also offer outreach screening at The Brick and Railway Road.

 How can people access the service?